tek/vim-maque/README.md

 ## tmux

-The tmux method is designed to maintain a permanently open pane for dispatching.
+The tmux method is designed to maintain a persistently open pane for dispatching.
 Before and after each test execution, output redirection to a temp file is (de)activated.
 A mapping `<Plug>MaqueToggleTmux` is provided to manually kill or open the tmux pane.

+A new pane is created as a horizontal split by default, but you can specify an arbitrary system command via `g:maque_tmux_split_cmd`.
+You can even launch a new session in a fresh terminal by setting the variable to `'TMUX= urxvt -e tmux &!'` (note that tmux will not nest, indicated by the `$TMUX` environment variable).
+As long as as the pane is on localhost, it will be found.

 There are two commands available to create additional panes: